umesh1982/fabzero/readme.md

 Install the Kicad software successfully.
 Open the kicad software go the file new project and save in a newolder.
 Seen different objects which are used for PCB design machine(monoFab).
-Web camera,vernier caliper,cupper board,scacrificial board,double side tape,3D scaner(which has a sensor and two camera),globes,cleaner,brush,sesissor,fira blanket(which made in borax materials).
+Web camera,vernier caliper,cupper board,scacrificial board,double side tape,3D scaner(which has a sensor and two camera),globes,cleaner,brush,sesissor,fira blanket(which made in borax materials)
+Open the kicad software.
+Go to layer manger and select Edge.cuts